TexasIrion CountyCourt Process

 1. Arraignment (First Appearance)

 • Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-If you qualify, an attorney will be appointed to represent you free of charge.
+The judge will assess your financial situation to determine if you qualify for legal representation at no cost to you.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that minimizes the penalties you face.
-This might involve pleading guilty to a lesser charge, such as reckless driving, or agreeing to a reduced sentence.
+• Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor.
+This involves attempting to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence in exchange for your guilty plea.

 3. Trial (If No Plea Deal)